codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 ### Publishing

-`publishing:` For every successful build, you can publish the generated artifacts to external services.
+`publishing:` for every successful build, you can publish the generated artifacts to external services.
 The available integrations currently are email, Slack, Google Play, App Store Connect and Codemagic Static Pages.

     publishing:
       email: